noahehall/theBookOfNoah/linux/docker/docker.md

         - registered swarm agents
         - their resource statistics
         - the container list from the cluster discovery subsystem
+      - also runs the swarm agent but is in a different mode than regular nodes
     - node
       - any machine(s) that run the Swarm agent
+      - swarm agents register with the cluster discovery subsystem via token:

   - stack
     - layer 0
       - virtual hardware (hypervisor)